2023 Australian Open men's singles draw, scores - Tennis

 This is the first Australian Open since Roger Federer‘s retirement.
 Also missing: the injured world No. 1 and U.S. Open champion Carlos Alcaraz of Spain, who at 19 became the youngest men’s Grand Slam champion since Nadal’s first title at the 2005 French Open.

 Norwegian Casper Ruud, the runner-up at last year’s French Open and U.S. Open, and Greek Stefanos Tsitsipas, a three-time Australian Open semifinalist, are the Nos.
 2 and 3 seeds between Nadal and Djokovic.
 Ruud is in Djokovic’s half.
-Tsitsipas is in Nadal’s half.
+Tsitsipas is now the highest seed in what was Nadal’s half.

 MORE: Australian Open Women’s Draw